-We welcome prospective parents and pupils to visit us although visits may be limited during the current time.
-Please ring the school to make a date and time to be shown around the school and to discuss any additional needs your child may have.
+We warmly welcome prospective parents and pupils to visit us.
+Please telephone the school on 01304 611360 or email office@eastry.kent.sch.uk to make a date and time to be shown around the school and to discuss any additional needs your child may have.
 Please take a look at our Headteachers welcome message on our home page where you can also take a virtual tour of the school.

 Admissions